Table of Contents Show

 2. No Bag End

 A Bag end is just a hole.
-In Hobbiton New Zealand, the bag end was the endpoint of the Bagshot row.
+In Hobbiton, the bag end was the endpoint of the Bagshot row.
 This was the home of Bilbo Baggins.
 Later on, it became the home of Samwise Gamgee and Rosie Cotton.
 Samwise Gamgee got this house when Frodo Baggins left Middle Earth.

 It looks fantastic and spectacular, both inside and from the outside.
 The beauty of the bag end was enhanced because of the big tree on its top.